hashicorp/design-system/website/docs/components/form/primitives/partials/guidelines/guidelines.md

 !!!
 Dont

-Don’t use helper text to communicate length requirements as this can result in an overlap of communication with the character count.
+Avoid presenting duplicate information between the helper text and the character count.
+Helper text should be used to provide persistent requirements while character count represents more of a progress indicator towards a length requirement.

 ![Character count with helper text](/assets/components/form/primitives/character-count-dont-helper-text-overlap.png) !!!